AdaptiveCpp/AdaptiveCpp/doc/using-hipsycl.md

 ## Compiling with syclcc
 `syclcc` is the compilation driver used by hipSYCL to build the final compiler invocations.
-After installing hipSYCL, it can be used as a standalone tool to manually build single files or integrated in other build systems than CMake.
+After installing hipSYCL, it can be used as a standalone tool to manually build source files similarly to regular compilers, or it can be integrated in build systems other than CMake.
-Exemplary, building the nbody example while targeting CPU and CUDA backends could be done using `syclcc bruteforce_nbody.cpp -O3 --hipsycl-targets="omp;cuda:sm_61"`.
+For example, compiling a SYCL source `example.cpp` to an executable, while targeting CPU and CUDA backends, is possible using `syclcc -o example example.cpp -O3 --hipsycl-targets="omp;cuda:sm_61"`.

-Following is the full excerpt from `syclcc --help`.
+The full excerpt from `syclcc --help` follows below.
 Note the options can also be set via environment variables or corresponding CMake options.
+Default values can be set in `/hipsycl/install/path/etc/hipSYCL/syclcc.json`.
 ```
 syclcc [hipSYCL compilation driver], Copyright (C) 2018-2020 Aksel Alpay
 Usage: syclcc <options>